YGOhappy123/Saigon-Steps-AI-Training/README.md

 python src/flask_server.py
 ```

-This will start the ExpressJS server
+This will start the Flask server

 You can view the app by visiting `http://localhost:8000` in your browser.